-Starting battery croaks in campground
+Why does RV's engine battery keep dying in campground?

 Dear Chris,

-Speaking of batteries — how come my under-the-hood engine battery keeps going dead when I am hooked up to an electric post at campgrounds?
+Why does my under-the-hood engine battery keep going dead when I am hooked up to an electric post at campgrounds?
 I have a Class C Jayco 32-foot motorhome with a V-10 450 gas engine.
 Funny thing also, I find this out when my propane detector starts screaming.
 It is wired to the engine battery, too.
 Oh, and there is a metal bar on the battery that I can lift up to disconnect the power to the one post or leave down and connected.
 Not sure what that is for; heard lots of opinions. —GiGi

 Dear GiGi,